 "UCITS Directive" the European Parliament and Council Directive of 13 July 2009 on the co-ordination of laws, regulations and administrative provisions relating to undertakings for collective investments in transferable securities (UCITS) (No. 2009/65/EC), as amended.

-"UK AIF"
+"UK AIF" as defined in the FCA Glossary;

 "UK AIFM"